hibablj/QuantFairy/README.md

 # C++

-My goal is to become a solid C++ programmer and create a project in C++ before end of summer
+My goal is to become a solid C++ programmer and create a project in C++ before end of summer .
+Currently working in C++ Crash Course by Josh Lespinoso.
+Will be posting the solutions to the exercises soon.

 # QuantFairy YT